bisdn/bisdn.github.io/introduction/introduction_baseboxd.md

 ## netlink

-baseboxd consumes netlink messages produced by the kernel when observed tap interfaces change state. baseboxd then reacts by managing the corresponding hardware switch ports. baseboxd uses the libnl libraries, which provide a simple interface for sending and receiving netlink messages.
+baseboxd consumes netlink messages produced by the Linux kernel on certain events on the tap interfaces (e.g. the tap interface is added to a bridge or an IP adress is added to the tap interface). baseboxd then reacts by managing the corresponding hardware switch ports. baseboxd uses the libnl libraries, which provide a simple interface for sending and receiving netlink messages.

-Since baseboxd responds directly to the relevant netlink messages, it is one of the intended ways to interface with baseboxd.
-One may use tools such as iproute2 and systemd-networkd to configure baseboxd through this interface.
+Since baseboxd responds directly to the relevant netlink messages, the intended way to interface with baseboxd is using tools such as iproute2, systemd-networkd or FRR.

 ## OpenFlow

-baseboxd communicates with switches using OpenFlow.
+baseboxd communicates with switches using the OpenFlow protocol.
 Our implementation uses the Broadcom OF-DPA flavor specifically.
-It abides by the OFDPA table type pattern specification guidelines.
+OFDPA table type pattern specification guidelines are available.
 Switches compatible with Broadcom’s SDK come with the OF Agent.
 OF Agent is a daemon which serves the OpenFlow connection between the control plane, and the Broadcom-implemented data plane.
-It enforces the table type pattern specification on the side of the switch.
+It enforces the table type pattern specification on the switch side.

 ```
 +--------------+  +